 Connection pooling is required in order to not saturate PostgreSQL processes by creating queue of sessions, transactions or statements (depending on the application requirements).

 The StackGres chosen solution is PgBouncer.
 It is enough simple and stable to be used for connection pooling.
 The disadvantage is the lack of multithreading that can lead to CPU saturation when connections increase over certain limit that depends on the performance of a single CPU’s core where it is running.
 Odyssey will be a good candidate to replace PgBouncer when it will become more mature.

-If a Postgres instance goes down or is not working properly we want our cluster to recover by choosing a working instance to convert to the new master and configure all the other instances and the application to point to this new master.
+If a Postgres instance goes down or is not working properly we want our cluster to recover by choosing a working instance to convert to the new primary and configure all the other instances and the application to point to this new primary.
 We want all this to happen without manual intervention.

 A high availability solution allow to achieve this feature.
 Exists many solutions to this problem and is really hard to chose one among them: